Last Updated on

-Another major difference between the digital and film worlds is the grain and noise.
-Film photography has grains; digital photography has noise.
-While film has grains in the highlights, digital has noise in the shadows.
+Another major difference between the digital and film worlds, when shooting at higher ISO values, is the grain and noise.
+Film photography has grain; digital photography has noise.
+While film has grain in the highlights, digital has noise in the shadows.
 This is one of the major aspects that determine how we expose an image in the digital world – ETTR.

 ETTR (Expose to the Right) vs ETTL (Expose to the Left)

 ETTR refers to “Expose to the Right” and ETTL refers to “Expose to the Left.”
 ETTR means to slightly overexpose the image and ETTL means to slightly underexpose the image.

 ETTR is a digital phenomenon because at higher ISO, digital noise occurs in the shadows and not in the highlights.
 The goal is to slightly overexpose the image to reduce, minimize, or eliminate the noise factor in the shadows.
 The final exposure adjustments happen during the post processing.